Authoring Documentation

 Checking search functionality

-We're using local search, and it won't be available in the development server.
+We are using local search, which won't be available in the development server.

 To check the search functionality, run the following command: